lmcai/PhyloHerb/README.md

 **Limitations:**

-	a.
-PhyloHerb will remove the flanking 'splash zone' that is not included in the reference region.
+- PhyloHerb will remove the flanking 'splash zone' that is not included in the reference region.
-	b.
-PhyloHerb will output no more than ONE sequence per gene per species.
+- PhyloHerb will output no more than ONE sequence per gene per species.
 The combination of paralogs and missing data can generate chimeric assembly (see the illustration below).
 It is thus advised to use stringent BLAST evalue threshold.
-	c.
-Given the non-enrichment nature of genome skimming, missing data is expected.
+- Given the non-enrichment nature of genome skimming, missing data is expected.

 **Pipeline:**